-As in our first quarter of this year, Pawnee generated very strong cash flows in the second quarter while posting modest net income.
-The difference in these two key metrics is the allowance for bad debts that continues to grow as a result of the higher charge-off levels Pawnee is experiencing.
-The non-cash nature of increases in Pawnee's allowance, while reducing our net income and the cash flow from Pawnee to the Fund, does allow Pawnee to continue to reduce its debt and overall portfolio leverage.
-As a result, Pawnee repaid US\$3.0 million of debt in the second quarter resulting in a meaningful reduction in its portfolio leverage.
+As in our first two quarters of the year, Pawnee generated strong cash flows in the third quarter while posting modest net income.
+The primary difference in these two key metrics is the allowance for bad debts that continues to grow as a result of the higher charge-off levels Pawnee is experiencing.
+The non-cash nature of increases in Pawnee's allowance, while reducing net income and the cash flow from Pawnee to the Fund, does allow Pawnee to continue to reduce its debt and overall portfolio leverage.
+As a result, Pawnee repaid US\$1.5 million of debt in the third quarter - and US\$7.0 million for the nine-months - resulting in a further reduction in its portfolio leverage from the second quarter.